aleph-viewer/aleph/README.md

 Aleph is highly componentised, using a combination of reusable [A-Frame components](https://aframe.io/docs/0.9.0/core/component.html) and [StencilJS Web Components](https://stenciljs.com/docs/decorators).

-[Redux](https://redux.js.org) is used to manage state, with A-Frame custom elements being rendered reactively.
+[Redux](https://redux.js.org) is used to manage state, with A-Frame custom elements rendered reactively.

 ### A-Frame Components